Key Sustainability Issues (Materiality)

 - For employees, if the individual topics are narrowed down too far, the next step is difficult.
 But, if they are too general, it is difficult to know what to do.
 It is necessary to organize topics in a way that makes it easy for employees, as they are the ones who are to act.

-Our Materialities were approved following discussions by the CSR Committee (currently, the Sustainability Management Committee) at meetings held in March 2018.
-Our Materialities were explained and reported to the directors and Audit & Supervisory Board members at a Board of Directors’ meeting.
+Our material issues were approved following discussions by the CSR Committee (currently, the Sustainability Management Committee) at meetings held at the end of March 2018.
+Our material issues were reported at a Board of Directors meeting.